| Loss in the Season of Givingby Laura Slap-Shelton, Psy.D.

 opportunity to show her gratitude and appreciation for the support of

+her friends.
 The winter holidays with their traditions of giving can be understood as

 celebrations of light and the survival of the spirit through dark